SathishKumarAI/system-design-interview-prep/data engineering/cloud platforms/AWS/AWS_intro.md

 ## Availability Zones

 Inside every Region is a cluster of Availability Zones.
-An [Availability Zone](https://github.com/SathishKumar9866/system-design-interview-prep/blob/backlinks_test/Tags/Availability-Zone.md) consists of one or more data centers with redundant power, networking, and connectivity.
+An [Availability-Zone](https://github.com/SathishKumar9866/system-design-interview-prep/blob/backlinks_test/Tags/Availability-Zone.md) consists of one or more data centers with redundant power, networking, and connectivity.
 These data centers operate in discrete facilities in undisclosed locations.
 They are connected using redundant high-speed and low-latency links.

 Availability Zones also have code names.
 Because they are located inside Regions, they can be addressed by appending a letter to the end of the Region code name.
 Here are examples of Availability Zone codes: